jquast/telnetlib3/README.rst

 Introduction
 ============

-``telnetlib3`` is a feature-rich Telnet Server and Client Protocol library for Python 3.9 and newer.
+``telnetlib3`` is a feature-rich Telnet Server and Client and Protocol library for Python 3.9 and newer.

 This library supports both modern asyncio_ *and* legacy `Blocking API`_.

 The python telnetlib.py_ module removed by Python 3.13 is also re-distributed as-is, as a backport.

-telnetlib3 provides multiple interfaces for working with the Telnet protocol:
+See the `Guidebook`_ for examples and the `API documentation`_.

 Asyncio Protocol
 ----------------

-Modern async/await interface for both client and server, supporting concurrent connections.
-See the `Guidebook`_ for examples and the `API documentation`_.
+The core protocol and CLI utilities are written using an `Asyncio Interface`_.

 Blocking API
 ------------

-A traditional synchronous interface modeled after telnetlib.py_ (client) and miniboa_ (server), with various enhancements in protocol negotiation is provided.
-Blocking API calls for complex arrangements of clients and servers typically require threads.
+A Synchronous interface ,modeled after telnetlib.py_ (client) and miniboa_ (server), with various enhancements in protocol negotiation is also provided.
 See `sync API documentation`_ for more.

 Command-line Utilities
 ----------------------